A step by step guide to Tilapia fish feed formulation

 To produce pelleted feed, the conditioning temperature must be controlled between 80- 95c.
-With sufficient conditioning period, good gelatinization could be achieved.
+With a sufficient conditioning period, good gelatinization could be achieved.
 And then pelleted feed formed is characterized with long term stability in water and smooth appearance.

 To produce extruded feed, super micro grinding equipment with 80% mesh requires to be employed to produce perfected extruded feed.
-Furthermore, there are less wear on the extruder in the feed production process to prolong its service life.
+Furthermore, there is less wear on the extruder in the feed production process to prolong its service life.

 Whether, pelleted feed or extruded feed, the pellet diameter is around 1.5 to 5.0 mm.
-Being used in different growth periods, fish feeds are generally named fingerling feed, adult fish feed, etc. In general the price of extruded feed is higher than that of pelleted feed; however, the breeding efficiency of extruded feed is before that of pelleted feed.
+Being used in different growth periods, fish feeds are generally named fingerling feed, adult fish feed, etc. In general, the price of extruded feed is higher than that of pelleted feed; however, the breeding efficiency of extruded feed is before that of pelleted feed.

 Commercial fish feed pellets are manufactured by extruded (floating or buoyant) or pressure-pelleted (sinking) feeds.
 Both floating and sinking feed pellets can generate satisfactory growth, but some fish species prefer floating, others sinking.
 Floating fish feed pellets are desirable for tilapia fish which feed on the surface layers of water.

 Extruded or floating feed pellets are more expensive due to the higher manufacturing costs.
 Determining whether feeding rates are too low or too high is very important in maximizing fish growth and feed use efficiency.
-With a fish feed pellet extruder, you can compose floating fish feed pellets conveniently from common materials at low cost.
+With a fish feed pellet extruder, you can compose floating fish feed pellets conveniently from common materials at a low cost.